 To help students access campus, UCLA Transportation offers many sustainable commute options.
 These include discounted public transit fares and a subsidized vanpool program that serves 85 Southern California communities.
-Additionally, students who join a vanpool, use public transit, or are part of a three-person carpool will be eligible to register for the Bruin Commuter Club.
-Membership provides even more benefits and incentives, including five days of discounted parking to use when needed throughout the quarter.
+Additionally, students who join a vanpool, use public transit, or are part of a three-person carpool will be eligible to register for the Bruin Commuter Club, which provides many benefits.

 Find out more about UCLA Transportation’s commute options or apply for parking online.

 BruinBus is a year-round bus serving the UCLA campus and Wilshire Center.
 Everyone is welcome to board at one of their many stops.
 BruinBus also offers charter and driver services to UCLA departments and student organizations.

 The BruinBus complimentary campus service operates buses that are clean, wheelchair accessible, air-conditioned and environmentally conscious.
 Their professionally trained and courteous drivers are very knowledgeable about the campus and the Westwood community.